-Stock futures little changed ahead of Powell testimony on Fed's pandemic response
+Stocks hover below record highs ahead of Powell testimony on Fed's pandemic response

 Elsewhere, GameStop Corp. shares surged after the company said it raised $1.13 billion through the sale of 5 million shares.
 The company plans to use the proceeds for general purposes and to invest in growth initiatives.

-Crypto-linked companies, like Riot Blockchain Inc. and MicroStrategy Inc., were under pressure as bitcoin traded near a five-month low.
+Crypto-linked companies, like Riot Blockchain Inc. and MicroStrategy Inc., were under pressure as bitcoin slumped below $30,000 a coin and was on track to close at its lowest level this year.

 In earnings, Plug Power Inc. reported a wider-than-expected quarterly loss as revenue topped estimates.
 The company said it expects hydrogen prices to decline meaningfully during the second half of the year.